codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 - [Bitbucket documentation](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html)
 - [Azure documentation](https://docs.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops&tabs=current-page)

-Paste your **raw**, private key into the SSH Key text box and click save.

 ## GitHub

 For the **OAuth2 method** you only need to decide on public/private repository access, enter a name for your connection and click *Save*.
 Then accept the permissions dialog.
 This is the easiest and recommended way to integrate GitHub.
 Notice that if